troysandal/BhWax/Player/README.md

 1. Select WaxPlayer target
 1. Select Build Phases tab
 1. Expand Compile Sources
 1. Select all the Wax files add and add the `-fno-objc-arc` flag to turn ARC off.
-Optionally, turn ARC off for the entire project (in Build Settings) then add `-fobjc-arc` to the 4 non wax project files.
+Do not add this flag to EAGLView.m, main.m, AppDelegate.m or ViewController.m.